foxbenjaminfox/vue-async-computed/README.md

 recalculated if those dependencies change.
 But often you'll have an async computed property you'll want to run again without any of its (local) dependencies changing, such as for instance the data may have changed in the database.

-You can set up a `watch` function, whose purpose is to set up listeners on additinal dependencies.
+You can set up a `watch` function, whose purpose is to set up listeners on additional dependencies.
 Your async computed property will then be recalculated also if any of the watched dependencies change, in addition to the real dependencies the property itself has:
 ````js